musejs/scenic-route/README.md

 This package is part of the [musejs](https://github.com/musejs) suite of components.

-This router borrows heavily from Laravel's [router](http://laravel.com/docs/5.1/routing), in that it implements a very similar API.
+This router was inspired heavily by Laravel's [router](http://laravel.com/docs/5.1/routing), in that it implements a very similar API.

 As in other musejs components, this router employs the concept of "drivers" to promote flexibility.
 In this case, drivers control how actions are routed to, given a URL.
 Scenic-route ships with two: HttpDriver and ExpressDriver.
-HttpDriver is the default, and it is *fast*.
-Its tree-based structure is approximately 15% faster than Express.js, while accommodating for almost every use-case of Express.
+HttpDriver is the default, and it its tree-based structure is slightly faster than Express.js.

 However, if you find yourself limited to using Express-only middleware, the provided ExpressDriver will use Express.js under the hood for routing instead.